f5devcentral/f5-agility-labs-adc/docs/class7/modules/module05.rst

       iv.
 Select **Add Device**.
 Now you should see the other BIG-IP in the list of trusted devices.

-      Check the other BIG-IP in the **Peer and Subordinate Devices** list.
+      Check on the other BIG-IP bigip02 in the **Peer and Subordinate Devices** list to verify that bigip01 is trusted.

       .. image:: ../images/image66.png